Introductory Two-Day Online Course

 Major content areas covered by this course include:

-- Applying frameworks to guide evaluation in clinical and public health settings
+Evaluation using implementation frameworks in clinical and public health settings

 Costs